Getter's Island: Recent history

 In the decades after the execution, Getter's Island was purchased by a lumber company that installed a mill there, while Wilson Dam at the southern end of the island provided a pool of water that was used by young people for swimming.
 The mill burned down in the 1920s.

 After the burning of the mill, the island was sold to Dr. Leo H. Cericola, who built a 100-foot-long suspension bridge to the island and created a small amusement park called Tropical Island in the 1940s.
 The amusement park, which offered swimming, picnicking and pony rides, was abandoned when a flood destroyed the bridge in 1944.

 The island was sold to the family of Lee and Mary Heilman in the late 1950s, who used it for recreational purposes.

 The island was put on sale in July 2018, with an asking price of $150,000.
 It was again put up for sale in 2021, this time with an asking price of $200,000, which was reduced to $175,000 by 2023.
+In 2025, it was relisted for just $3,000.